Bucky Hodges

-Temuchin "Bucky" Hodges Jr (born August 8, 1995) is an American football tight end who is currently a free agent.
-He was most recently a member of the Edmonton Elks of the Canadian Football League (CFL).
-He played college football at Virginia Tech, and was drafted by the Minnesota Vikings in the sixth round of the 2017 NFL Draft.
+Temuchin "Bucky" Hodges Jr (born August 8, 1995) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Virginia Tech Hokies, and was selected by the Minnesota Vikings in the sixth round of the 2017 NFL draft.

-Early years
+Early life

-Born in Virginia Beach, Virginia to Temuchin Hodges and Kimberly Thompson, Hodges attended Salem High School, where he played quarterback for coach Robert Jackson.
-Growing up, he admired former Ohio State quarterback and current New York Jets wide receiver Terrelle Pryor, and as a quarterback, Hodges modeled his game after him.
+Born in Virginia Beach, Virginia, to Temuchin Hodges and Kimberly Thompson, Hodges attended Salem High School, where he played quarterback for coach Robert Jackson.
+Growing up, he admired former Ohio State quarterback Terrelle Pryor, and as a quarterback, Hodges modeled his game after him.
 During his freshman season, Hodges, who was listed at 6'5", focused on his speed and lowered his 40-yard dash time from 5.3 to 4.6 seconds.
 As a 15-year old sophomore in 2010, Hodges guided the Sun Devils to an 8–4 record, scoring eight times on 102 carries that netted 438 yards, along with connecting on 59.8% of his passes for 1,602 yards and thirteen more scores.
 In a playoff game victory over rival Ocean Lakes High School, completing 21 of 27 passes for 211 yards with two touchdowns as eight different receivers caught at least two balls.
 In a narrow loss the next week to Oscar Smith High School, Hodges completed 18 of 23 with one touchdown.
 During that 2010 playoff run, Hodges weighed in at only 185 pounds, so he spent the offseason adding mass to his frame, and by the start of his junior year, he had gained twenty pounds.
 In his junior season, Hodges completed 64 percent of his passes for 2,142 yards and 26 touchdowns with six interceptions and rushed for 434 yards and nine more touchdowns as the Sun Devils finished with a 9–1 record in the region.
-As a senior, he completed 126 of 206 passes for 2,214 yards, with 18 touchdowns and six interceptions while also adding 505 more yards and 11 touchdowns through the ground, earning first-team All-Tidewater selection by The Virginian Pilot as well as first-team All-Beach District selection as an “"athlete" and second-team selection at quarterback.
+As a senior, he completed 126 of 206 passes for 2,214 yards, with 18 touchdowns and six interceptions while also adding 505 more yards and 11 touchdowns through the ground, earning first-team All-Tidewater selection by The Virginian Pilot as well as first-team All-Beach District selection as an "athlete" and second-team selection at quarterback.
 After finishing his high school career, Hodges participated in the Offense-Defense All-America Bowl.